saymrwulf/uhd/notes.md

-2017-04-15T23:26:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2017-04-15T19:35:00 - Late-night bugfix on financial RL environment (uhd) 2017-04-15T23:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)
+2017-04-15T23:26:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2017-04-15T19:35:00 - Late-night bugfix on financial RL environment (uhd) 2017-04-15T23:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2017-04-22T05:51:00 - Quick fix, referencing a known issue from the official repo (uhd)